-Our conformance with these Guiding Principles is underscored by the fact that METRO GROUP is registered in the EU transparency register.
-Hereby, the company publicly binds itself to adhere to the code of conduct linked to this register.
+The company publicly binds itself to adhere to the code of conduct linked to this register.
 Amongst other things, this code of conduct prescribes that lobbyists always state for whom they are working and the aims they are attempting to reach.
-In line with the maxims of responsible lobbying work, METRO GROUP campaigns for the ratification of the UN convention against corruption which obliges contract parties to penalise various forms of corruption against officials.
-METRO GROUP co-initiated and was the first to sign the mission statement for acting responsibly in commerce.
+In line with the maxims of responsible lobbying work, METRO campaigns for the ratification of the UN convention against corruption which obliges contract parties to penalise various forms of corruption against officials.
+METRO co-initiated and was the first to sign the mission statement for acting responsibly in commerce.

 Brussels Wednesday Socials

-In cooperation with the Federation of German Food and Drink Industries (BVE) and the European Movement International (EMI), METRO GROUP initiated the Brussels Wednesday Socials at the end of 2013.
-Twice a year, debates on commercial issues are held here with guest speakers from politics, commerce and society.
-Even prior to the event itself, the issue in question can be discussed on the relevant online platform.
-Our Brussels Wednesday Socials are based on the tried and trusted Berlin format and aim to bring trade issues to the fore in political and social debates in Brussels.
+METRO initiated the Brussels Wednesday Socials at the end of 2013.
+Today in cooperation with EuroCommerce the European association for retail and wholesale in Europe and the European Movement International (EMI), we debate twice a year with guest speakers from politics, commerce and society on political, economical and societal topics relevant for the future of the EU.
+Even prior to the event itself, the issue in question can be discussed in our digital office.
 One of our main hopes is to bring together people from different areas to hear their different perspectives and learn from each other.
 We cordially invite you to join in with our discussion.